Duckmanjbr/RHEL_Podman_node/Bloodhound_HW_build.md

 3. Power on server
 4. Edit the `Install Rocky Linux x.x` selection to add the following:
   - a.
 Remove the `quite` flag
   - b.
-Add `console=ttyS0, 115200` #This allows for the Serial Over LAN(SOL) conection from the web interface.
+Add `console=ttyS0, 115200` #This allows for the Serial Over LAN(SOL) connection from the web interface.
   - c.
 Press "CTRL + X"